jimk1997/StealAllTheCats/README.md

 - Project Endpoints:

   1. POST /api/cats/fetch: Fetch 25 cat images from CaaS API and save them to the database.
 	 After rerunning the operation, no duplicate cats are present.
      The POST /api/cats/fetch endpoint handle fetching cat images as a background job.
-Implement a job, using Hangfire.
+	 Implement a job using Hangfire.
 Once the job is started, return a response to the user with a job identifier that allows them to track the status of the background job (e.g., GET /api/jobs/{id} to check the status).
   2. GET /api/cats/{id}: Retrieve a cat by its ID.
   3. GET /api/cats: Retrieve cats with paging support (e.g., GET /api/cats?page=1&pageSize=10).
-     GET /api/cats: Retrieve cats with a specific tag with paging support (e.g., GET /api/cats?tag=playful&page=1&pageSize=10”)
+     GET /api/cats: Retrieve cats with a specific tag with paging support (e.g., GET /api/cats?tag=playful&page=1&pageSize=10)
   4. GET /api/jobs/{id} to check the status

 - Project Structure: